anthonywchen/mocha-leaderboard-data/README.md

 # MOCHA Leaderboard Data Generation

 First install the packages via poetry or pip install.
-Then download the MCScript validation set via `wget https://raw.githubusercontent.com/DungLe13/commonsense/master/data/dev-data.xml`.
+Then download the MCScript validation set into the `data/` directory via `wget https://raw.githubusercontent.com/DungLe13/commonsense/master/data/dev-data.xml`.

 Then run the following: